paceuniversity/cs389f2021team2/README.md

 * [Tyheir Brooks](https://github.com/tydolla00)

 ## App Description
 Our app aims to help Pace students eat healthier and more sustainably at dining locations on campus.
-Users are able to track their calorie and macronutrient intake as well as the carbon footprint that results from the production of the food that they eat.
-There is also a leaderboard where users can compete against their friends to see who eats most sustainably in a given day/week/month.
+Users are able to track their calorie intake as well as the carbon footprint that results from the production of the food that they eat.
+There is also food reccomendations to help users find healthy options and weight tracking to help users achieve their goal weight.

 ### [Idea Proposal](https://docs.google.com/document/d/1Njk3AQPWHmfTjU64ocGTOqFZbfn33G_1rbS3lhi4GrI/edit?usp=sharing)